NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

 <p>We design a security system in the same general way the drafters of contracts tend to work.
 First start with the most relevant and available boilerplate.
 Work out the main clauses, then fill in missing details, think about ways parties could cheat, and revise accordingly, until we have a satisfactory contract &ndash; or security system.
 Clearly when used in this way, our language demonstrates its flexibility as a tool for making high-level sketches of a wide variety of relationships, whether mediated and constrained by legal contract or machine or both, but we've hardly actually implemented a real security system.
 Our language may play a high level role in coordinating and constraining, via smart contract, the people, organizations, devices, and software that make up the security system.
 The security system might also be used to help enforce and protect the smart contracts.</p>
 -->

-<h2>Technical Note &ndash; A Computer-Readable Syntax</h2>
+## Technical Note &ndash; A Computer-Readable Syntax

-<p>Here is a formal specification of the language's grammar in "Backus-Naur Form"(BNF).
+Here is a formal specification of the language's grammar in "Backus-Naur Form"(BNF).
 The specification is for a planned computer-readable version of the language and there are a few minor differences, such as the use of brackets {} instead of tabs to denote nesting.
 BNF is used to define what linguists call "context-free grammars".
 It is also used, as here, to define the syntax of languages that computers can also interpret and execute.
 I also include some more discussion of the meanings of the words and structures, especially how the computer might interpret them.
 As you can see, this is an evolving language, a work in progress with many unresolved issues.
-Your suggestions for changing or adding more kinds of contractual terms to our language are quite welcome.</p>
+Your suggestions for changing or adding more kinds of contractual terms to our language are quite welcome.

 <pre>
 agent = Holder | Counterparty